Learn to Read Japanese with WordBrewery

 The best way to learn any pronunciation system is to mimic native speakers.
 In this course, at least initially, we will have text-to-speech rather than native speakers—but that is good enough for our limited purpose of learning how to pronounce Japanese characters.
 So, rather than explain how to pronounce each example word, I will provide audio for each word.
 Please click, study, and repeat after the audio links for each word and sentence so you develop good pronunciation habits.

-This post is part of WordBrewery’s Reading Japanese series.
-All the example sentences on this blog are real, recent sentences from the news selected from WordBrewery’s database.
+This post is part of WordBrewery’s Reading Japanese series, which is described here.
 Click here to receive new WordBrewery Blog posts by email or RSS, and click here to join our email community.
 Your support helps us grow and build more useful features and content for language learners around the world.